 - Big Whomp Factor here – the bottom end is huge and punchy on this copy, like nothing you’ve heard

-- A Better Records All-Time Favorite & Top 100 Demo Disc: “Its songs skillfully blend strong melodic hooks and smooth vocal harmonies with music of an almost symphonic density.”
+- “Its songs skillfully blend strong melodic hooks and smooth vocal harmonies with music of an almost symphonic density.”

 Folks, this LP is nothing short of a Sonic Spectacular.
 For that reason alone it would get a strong recommendation, but the music is so good that the brilliant sound is best seen as a bonus, not the sole reason to own the album.